MicrosoftDocs/dataexplorer-docs/data-explorer/hot-windows.md

 Azure Data Explorer stores its data in reliable long-term storage and caches a portion of this data on the cluster engine nodes.
 The [cache policy](/azure/data-explorer/kusto/management/cachepolicy) governs which data is cached.
 The cached data is considered *hot*, while the rest of the data is considered *cold*.

 To query cold data, Azure Data Explorer process a loading step that requires accessing a storage tier with much higher latency than the local disk.
+When the query is limited to a small time window, often called "point-in-time" queries, the amount of data to be retrieved will usually be small, and the query will complete quickly.
+For example,  forensic analyses querying telemetry on a given day in the past fall under this category.
 The impact on the query duration depends on the size of data that is pulled from storage, and can be significant.
 If you're scanning a large amount of cold data, query performance could benefit from using hot windows.

 This document shows you how to use hot windows to query cold data.